-ASSOC THER NON-REFERRED ATTENDANCES STATED WITH PIP INCENTIVE PAYMENTS ICH NO OTHER ITEM APPLIES 3.
-COMPLETION OF THE ASTHMA CYCLE OF CARE Fee: \$61.00 Benefit: 100% = \$61.00 Extended Medicare Safety Net Cap: \$183.00 Professional attendance at a place other than consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2673 (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$16.00, plus \$17.50 divided by the number of patients seen, up to a maximum of six patients.
+TO WH IICH NO OTHER ITEM APPLIES CAP Fee: \$61.00 Benefit: 100% = \$61.00 Extended Medicare Safety Net Cap: \$183.00 Professional attendance at a place other than consulting rooms of more than 5 minutes, but not more than 25 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2673 (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$16.00, plus \$17.50 divided by the number of patients seen, up to a maximum of six patients.
 For seven or more patients - an amount equal to \$16.00 plus \$0.70 per patient.
-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at a place other than consulting rooms of more than 25 minutes, but not more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care 2675 (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$35.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - an amount equal to \$35.50 plus \$0.70 per patient Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at a place other than consulting rooms of more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$57.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - an amount equal to \$57.50 plus \$0.70 per patient Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the 2677 lesser amount A20.
-GI P MENTAL HEALTH TREATMENT 1.
-GP MENTAL HEALTH TREATMENT PLANS Group A20.
-GP Mental Health Treatment Subgroup 1.
-GP Mental Health Treatment Plans Professional attendance by a general practitioner (including a general practitioner who has not undertaken mental health skills training) of at least 20 minutes but less than 40 minutes in duration for the preparation of a GP mental health treatment plan for a patient 2700 (See para AN.0.56 of explanatory notes to this Category) Fee: \$72.85 Benefit: 75% = \$54.65 100% = \$72.85 Extended Medicare Safety Net Cap: \$218.55 Professional attendance by a general practitioner (including a general practitioner who has not undertaken mental health skills training) of at least 40 minutes in duration for the preparation of a GP mental health treatment plan for a patient 2701 (See para AN.0.56 of explanatory notes to this Category) Fee: \$107.25 Benefit: 75% = \$80.45 100% = \$107.25 Extended Medicare Safety Net Cap: \$321.75 2712 Professional attendance by a general practitioner to review a GP mental health treatment plan which he or she, or an associated general practitioner has prepared, or to review a Psychiatrist Assessment and
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at a place other than consulting rooms of more than 25 minutes, but not more than 45 minutes in duration by a medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$35.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - an amount equal to \$35.50 plus \$0.70 per patient 2675 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance at a place other than consulting rooms of more than 45 minutes in duration by medical practitioner who practises in general practice (other than a general practitioner), that completes the minimum requirements of the Asthma Cycle of Care (See para AN.0.55 of explanatory notes to this Category) Derived Fee: An amount equal to \$57.50, plus \$15.50 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - an amount equal to \$57.50 plus \$0.70 per patient 2677 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount P MENTAL HEALTH TREATMENT 1.
+GP MENTAL HEALTH TREATMENT PLAN Group A20.
+GP Mental Health Treatment · Subgroup 1.
+GP Mental Health Treatment Plans Professional attendance by a general practitioner (including a general practitioner who has not undertaken mental health skills training) of at least 20 minutes but less than 40 minutes in duration for the preparation of a GP mental health treatment plan for a patient 700 (See para AN.0.56 of explanatory notes to this Category) Fee: $$72.85$ Benefit: $75\% = $54.65$ $100\% = $72.85$ Extended Medicano Sofety Net Cont \$218.55 2700 Extended Medicare Safety Net Cap: \$218.55 Professional attendance by a general practitioner (including a general practitioner who has not undertaken mental health skills training) of at least 40 minutes in duration for the preparation of a GP mental health treatment plan for a patient (See para AN.0.56 of explanatory notes to this Category) Fee: \$107.25 Benefit: 75% = \$80.45 100% = \$107.25 2701 Extended Medicare Safety Net Cap: $$321.75$ Professional attendance by a general practitioner to review a GP mental health treatment plan which h 2712 or she, or an associated general practitioner has prepared, or to review a Psychiatrist Assessment and